11.1.2 Financial wellbeing support services supporting welfare payments reform

-The Australian Government values the role of charities and not-for-profit organisations in our society and we are committed to empowering organisations to deliver services that respond to the needs of their community.
+The Australian Government recognises the important role of charities and not-for-profit organisations in our society and is committed to empowering organisations to deliver services that respond to the needs of their community.

-Emergency Relief can act as a safety net for people experiencing financial distress or hardship, and who have limited means or resources to help them alleviate their financial crisis.
-Access to Emergency Relief is free, however, individual service providers may have certain criteria that need to be met in order to access their particular Emergency Relief service.
+Emergency Relief services provide immediate financial or material aid to eligible people and can act as a safety net for people experiencing financial distress or hardship, and who have limited means or resources to help them alleviate their financial crisis.
+Access to Emergency Relief is free and available to people who are not able to pay a bill or at imminent risk of not being able to pay a bill.

 Commonwealth Financial Counselling & Financial Capability